-In preparing the financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about Raindance Metropolitan District No. 1.'s ability to continue as a going concern within one year after the date that the financial statements are available to be issued.
+In preparing the financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about Raindance Metropolitan District No. 1.'s ability to continue as a going concern for twelve monts beyond the financial statement date, including any currently known information that may raise substantial doubt shortly thereafter.